Mali Bero: Oral Tradition

 For the Zarmas, the most important message is their migration eastward led by Mali Bero via "Barma Daba", a flying millet silo bottom (a flat and round surface made of wooden straw that serves as foundation for a temporary silo).
-The incident that prompted the migration, which was the fight between the Zarma, Tuareg and Fulani children reflects an history of an on-and-off conflict that marks relations with these three groups until today.
+The incident that prompted the migration was the fight between the Zarma and nomadic children, often identified as Fula or Tuareg.